sandra-suozzo/English5IB/content/en/docs/Programming Lenguages/Computer Lenguages.md

 ## Machine code translation
 Unless a program is written directly in machine code franslation into machine code will be needed before the program's instructions can be understood by the CPU.
 A special, language-dependent program is used for this translation.
 In very simple terms:
-- an assembler translates assembly language into machine code efore execution;
+- an assembler translates assembly language into machine code before execution;
 - a compiler translates a high-level language into machine code before execution;
 - an interpreter translates high-level language into machine code during execution;
 - a disassembler or reverse-compiler performs the translation in the opposite direction.
 For example machine code translation into the high-level language of C.